 Read about how the Clay County Veterans Service Office helps connect former soldiers with the benefits they're entitled to in the article Veterans Service Office Helps Soldiers Find Benefits (PDF).
 This copyrighted article first appeared in the Barnesville Record Review.
 It is reprinted here with their permission.

 "Veteran" means any person who has been separated under honorable conditions from any branch of the armed forces after having served at least 90 days on active duty.
 One day must have been during wartime service.

-“Veteran” means any person who has been separated under honorable conditions from any branch of the armed forces of the United States after having served on active duty for 181 consecutive days or by reason of disability incurred while serving on active duty, or who has active military service certified under Section 401, Public Law 95-202, and who is a citizen of the United States or is a resident alien.
-A “general under honorable condition” discharge qualifies the veteran for all benefits, provided the other conditions of length of service are met.
+"Veteran" means any person who has been separated under honorable conditions from any branch of the armed forces of the United States after having served on active duty for 181 consecutive days or by reason of disability incurred while serving on active duty, or who has active military service certified under Section 401, Public Law 95-202, and who is a citizen of the United States or is a resident alien.
+A "general under honorable condition" discharge qualifies the veteran for all benefits, provided the other conditions of

 National Guard & Reserves